startoy/nodejs_api_rabbitmq_ibmdb2/README.md

 # Nodejs to Rabbitmq

-  This repository provided api for request data using Rabbitmq broker
+  This repository provided api for request data by sent message to specific queue using RabbitMQ

 # 1. Run on NodeJS